SamuelBanya/phase-4-testing-apis-with-postman/README.md

 **client-server** communication.
 So far, we've been using one particular client to interact with our server: the browser!

-It's straightforward to use the browser to make a GET request &mdash; all we have to do is enter an address in the browser's URL bar, such as `http://localhost:3000/birds`, and hit enter.
+It's straightforward to use the browser to make a GET request — all we have to do is enter an address in the browser's URL bar, such as `http://localhost:3000/birds`, and hit enter.